smaakage85/shit/README.md

 ## Motivation

-I often commit stuff to git.
-This implies me spending a shitload of keystrokes on (*): (1) staging all changes, (2) committing the changes and (3) pushing them to a remote branch:
+I often commit stuff to Git.
+This implies me spending a shitload of keystrokes on (*):

+1. Staging all changes
+2. Committing the changes
+3. Pushing them to a remote branch

+all the time.
+Like this:

 ```bash
 git add .